Last reviewed on 31st August 2023 by Martin Alexander (Mortgage Advisor)

 Shared ownership staircasing allows the shareholder to continually buy shares of a property.
 Think of this as climbing a staircase, one step at a time (or a few shares at a time!).
 Staircasing can usually be done up to three times, but do check the terms and conditions with your housing provider.
 Shares are increased by either taking a further advance or as a shared ownership remortgage.

 Further advance: Your existing lender may agree to offer you a further advance to increase your shares in the property.
 To do this, lenders will typically carry out a property valuation to establish if there’s enough equity.
 Lenders may also carry out a revised affordability test and will request your most recent proof of income.

 Shared ownership remortgage: By switching to a new lender, you may be able to apply for a larger loan.
 This means that you can repay your current lender and have surplus funds to purchase additional shares.
 Valuations and income assessments will also be carried out.

 Please note: Shared ownership will have varied terms and conditions, depending on who your scheme is with.
-It’s advised to make your housing provider aware that you wish to remortgage.
+It’s advised to inform your housing provider that you wish to remortgage.
 Our advisors can also help you with this.

 Calculating the value of shares

 A valuation will determine the value of shares.
-This provides a clear indication of whether or not there is any equity in the property and also the value of shares you wish to purchase.
+This clearly indicates whether or not there is any equity in the property and the value of the shares you wish to purchase.

 For example, if your property is valued at £150,000 and you want to purchase an additional 25% share, the purchase price will be £150,000 x 25% = £37,500.

 Ensure the valuation is carried out by an accredited surveyor, such as a qualified RICS member (Royal Institution of Chartered Surveyors).
 This is because housing providers rarely accept valuations from estate agents unless the valuer has RICS accreditation.
 Your housing provider may also provide you with a list of accredited surveyors that you can choose from.